claytoncb/Shrek/README.md

 ## About the Authors:
 <div>
     Clayton Bruce is is an Oregonian who Enjoyed Shrek and other DreamWorks movies as a child.
-He frequently uses javascript and python and hopes to bring some form of pythonic list comprehensions to Shrek--.
+He frequently uses javascript and python and hopes to bring coding to a new audience of Shrek fans.
 </div>